airbnb/javascript/README.md

 ## <a name='translation'>Translation</a>

-  The style guide is also available in other language.
+  This style guide is also available in other languages:

   - **Japanese**: [mitsuruog/javacript-style-guide](https://github.com/mitsuruog/javacript-style-guide)